<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 3. Where do you want to live in proximity to the base?

-4. Which amenities are must-haves?
+4. What are your must-haves?

-The last thing you have to budget for is amenities.
-Start with the big things like the type of property (condo, apartment, single-family home) that you want or need.
-Then move down to the number of bedrooms and bathrooms that you need to be comfortable.
+The last thing to budget for is amenities.
+Start with the big things like the type of property (condo, apartment, single-family home) you want or need.
+Then, move down to the number of bedrooms and bathrooms you need to be comfortable.
 Lastly, look at the details.
-Everything has a price.
-If a fenced-in yard, pool, fitness center, proximity to great schools, and a two-car garage are critical to you, that helps narrow your budget and your search.
-While some perks may fit within your budget, others will have to go—this is typically the step where your financial planning is tested!

 New Call-to-action